-Design-build represents significant risks for teams that compete for and do the work.
-There are significant risks agreeing to project scope, design and cost, whether at schematic design or design development, early in the process, which is typical for all three forms of design-build procurement.
+Design-build presents significant risks to the teams that compete for and do the work.
+It typically requires the design-builder to commit to the project scope, schedule and cost early in the process when many variables exist that may impact the final outcome.
 Owners may not be prepared to manage their responsibilities given the differences in stakeholder involvement and decision-making that result from the transfer of risk for delivering the project on schedule and budget.

 The cost to compete can be significantly higher than for typical design-bid-build and GCCM pursuits, especially in traditional, design and price competitions.
 The prospective field of competitors for traditional procurements may be constrained by the limited number of times any size firm will compete for work in a year.
-The effort, cost, and risk may be too great for small and medium with the requisite management and technical capabilities to do the work.
+The effort, cost, and risk may be too great for small and medium who otherwise have the requisite management, design and technical capabilities to do the work.